The Hope Institute

 Research Co-Director

-Dr. Anthony Scioli is a clinical psychologist in the state of Massachusetts (USA) and a Professor of Psychology at Keene State College (University System of New Hampshire).
+Dr. Anthony Scioli is a clinical psychologist in the state of Massachusetts (USA) and Professor Emeritus of Psychology at Keene State College (University System of New Hampshire).

 Dr. Scioli received his Ph.D. in Clinical Psychology from the University of Rhode Island and completed fellowships in health psychology (Harvard University) and behavioral medicine (Harvard Medical School).
 Dr. Scioli is a consulting editor for the Journal of Positive Psychology and APA’s Psychology of Religion and Spirituality.